Buyer’s guide to Abaco Real Estate

 Investing In Abaco Real Estate

 When buying in Abaco, the first tip is, to enroll the services of our fully licensed Abaco Real Estate company.
 One with a thorough knowledge of the real estate laws and the market rather than buying directly from a seller.
-With thirteen years experience in the local real estate scene, the brokers of Abaco Island Properties Bahamas are well qualified to advise any prospective buyer.
-We are conveniently located on Bay Street across from the Conch Inn.
+With fifteen years experience in the local real estate scene, we are well qualified to advise any prospective buyer on Abaco Real Estate.
+We are conveniently located on Bay Street in the same plaza as Monkey’s Uncle.

 The Bahamas is a developing nation with a stable economy.
 Dependent primarily on the tourism industry and maritime resources.
 Abaco boasts the most visitors’ return among the Bahamian islands.
 It has a population of second homeowners who spend a large part of the year on the island.
 Several high end resorts have sprouted in the last few years.
 They are, the Abaco Club at Winding Bay in the South.
 Baker’s Bay Golf and Ocean Club on Great Guana Cay and on a more affordable level, Schooner Bay, also in the South.